Darkseid: Powers and abilities

 Darkseid has powers of telepathy and telekinesis, and he can create psionic avatars.

-In "The Great Darkness Saga", Darkseid displayed a range of deity-like powers, such as transposing the positions of two planets in different solar systems, taking mental control of the entire population of a planet, instantly absorbing all the information from another being's mind, pronouncing a curse, manifesting the worst fears of other beings as realities, and easily defeating incredibly powerful beings such as Mon-El, Mordru, and the Time Trapper.
-He has also displayed godly abilities by sensing the death of his son Orion and fluctuations of the energy of the "Godwave".
+In "The Great Darkness Saga", Darkseid displayed a range of deity-like powers, such as transposing the positions of two planets in different solar systems, taking mental control of the entire population of a planet, instantly absorbing all the information from another being's mind, pronouncing a curse, manifesting the worst fears of other beings as realities, and easily defeating incredibly powerful beings, such as Mon-El, Mordru, and the Time Trapper.
+He has also displayed godly powers by sensing the death of his son, Orion and fluctuations of the energy of the "Godwave".

-Darkseid is a highly skilled hand-to-hand combatant who has been trained in the art of war on Apokolips.
-Combining his superhuman powers with his combat skills makes him one of the strongest beings in the DC Universe.
-He is proficient in the use of various weapons, even though he rarely uses them due to other powers like the Omega Beams.
+Darkseid is a highly skilled hand-to-hand combatant, who has been trained in the art of war on Apokolips.
+His combat skills combined with his superhuman powers make him one of the strongest beings in the DC Universe.
+He is proficient in the use of several different types of weapons, even though he rarely uses them, due to his other powers like the Omega Beams.

-Despite Darkseid's extraordinary physical powers, he rarely engages himself personally in confrontations, as he prefers to use his superhuman intellect to manipulate or control others to his ends.
+Despite Darkseid's extraordinary physical powers, he rarely engages himself personally in confrontations, as he prefers to use his superhuman intelligence to manipulate or control others to his ends.

 As the ruler of Apokolips, Darkseid has access to all of its military and technological resources.

 While Darkseid is a deity and immortal, having lived for several hundred thousand years, he is not invincible and has been killed on several occasions.
 Darkseid is able to drain the life force of other godly beings to rejuvenate himself or return to his full power.
-Demi-gods are capable of slowly rejuvenating Darkseid, but a god (such as Zeus) can return Darkseid back to his original form by draining the demi-gods.
+Demi-gods are capable of slowly rejuvenating Darkseid, but a god such as Zeus can return Darkseid back to his original form by draining the demi-gods.